awsdocs/amazon-cloudwatch-user-guide/doc_source/UsingAlarmActions.md

 + `ec2:DescribeInstanceStatus` and `ec2:DescribeInstances` — For all alarms on Amazon EC2 instance status metrics
 + `ec2:StopInstances` — For alarms with stop actions
 + `ec2:TerminateInstances` — For alarms with terminate actions
-+ No specific permissions are needed for alarms with recover actions
++ No specific permissions are needed for alarms with recover actions\.

-If you have read/write permissions for Amazon CloudWatch but not for Amazon EC2, you can still create an alarm but the stop or terminate actions won't be performed on the instance\.
-However, if you are later granted permission to use the associated Amazon EC2 API actions, the alarm actions you created earlier will be performed\.
+If you have read/write permissions for Amazon CloudWatch but not for Amazon EC2, you can still create an alarm but the stop or terminate actions aren't performed on the instance\.
+However, if you are later granted permission to use the associated Amazon EC2 API actions, the alarm actions you created earlier are performed\.
 For more information, see [Permissions and Policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/PermissionsAndPolicies.html) in the *IAM User Guide*\.

 If you want to use an IAM role to stop, terminate, or reboot an instance using an alarm action, you can only use the AWSServiceRoleForCloudWatchEvents role\.
 Other IAM roles are not supported\.
 However, you can still see the alarm state and perform any other actions such as Amazon SNS notifications or Amazon EC2 Auto Scaling policies\.